tobias-zucali/jamstack-static-generated-app/README.md

 ## 🤓 Learnings
 - [React](https://reactjs.org/)
   - improved dramatically with the newly introduced [Hooks](https://reactjs.org/docs/hooks-intro.html).
 Code gets easier to read and can be organized modular and reusable.
-  - [Angular](https://angular.io) would be an alternative, but I don't know enough about static page generation with [Angular](https://angular.io) yet
+  - [Angular](https://angular.io) with [Angular Universal](https://angular.io/guide/universal) could be an alternative and needs further investigation
 - [Babel](https://babeljs.io)
-  - the current version supports [TypeScript](https://www.typescriptlang.org) which could be a good (because typed) alternative to standard Javascript
+  - the current version supports [TypeScript](https://www.typescriptlang.org) which could be a good improvement
-  - switching to another syntax with lots of existing code could be hard
 - [jest](https://jestjs.io/)
-  - is interchangeable with other testing frameworks
+  - offers great features, e.g. snapshot testing
   - tests are a "must have" right from the beginning
     - they help during development
     - it is a pain to write for the existing code you do not plan to change